 Why Restaurant Dress Codes Exist

 Contrary to what some of your staff members might think, restaurant dress codes don’t exist simply to stifle their individuality.
-There are really three reasons why appearance codes need to exist: safety, sanitation, and service.
+There are really three reasons why appearance codes need to exist: restaurant safety, general sanitation, and guest service.
 The safety and sanitation issues are pretty clear and easy to justify.
 The service aspect is not so simple.
 You may not be able to convince your staff that the restaurant’s policy is right, but you can take steps to make it easier on everyone.
 Your rules have to be in line with your concept and the expectations of your guests.